fdegier/homebridge-jablotron-alarm/README.md

 If you are unfamiliar with Homekit, it’s Apple’s home automation integration, it basically bundles all of your smart devices in the Home app and lets you control it from 1 app, share access to family and friends, but most importantly provide a secure gateway for remote access and location based automation.
 See: https://www.apple.com/ios/home/

 The objective for the Jablotron Homekit integration is:
-Arm and dis-arm the alarm based on location
+Arm, disarm or partially arm the alarm based on location Control PGM Jablotron devices based on location
 Have other devices perform actions based on the status of the alarm Include the alarm in scenes
 Control Jablotron from the Home app
 Control Jablotron with Siri

-Since we Homekit isn’t enabled on Jablotron we need a bridge to connect Jablotron to Homekit, we will be using Homebridge for this.
+Since Homekit isn’t enabled on Jablotron we need a bridge to connect Jablotron to Homekit, we will be using Homebridge for this.

 ## What is Homebridge?
 Homebridge is a lightweight NodeJS server you can run on your home network that emulates the iOS HomeKit API.
 It supports Plugins, which are community-contributed modules that provide a basic bridge from HomeKit to various 3rd-party APIs provided by manufacturers of "smart home" devices.
 See: https://github.com/nfarina/homebridge